Pricing and calibration in the 4-factor path-dependent volatility model: Introduction

 This distinctive feature may explain the higher predictive power of the model.
 However, it also means that the model comes with computational challenges: unlike other models which are chosen because of their mathematical tractability, such as affine or polynomial models, it does not seem to have a nice mathematical structure allowing for fast pricing.
 In particular, in this PDV model, the forward instantaneous variances and the VIX are not directly accessible, since the instantaneous variance $\sigma_t^2$ contains $R_1\sqrt{R_2}$ and $\sqrt{R_2}$ terms whose conditional expectations cannot be exactly computed.

-The main objective of this article is to address those computational challenges, with a view towards calibrating the model to SPX and VIX smiles.
-We propose an accurate neural network approximation of the VIX which leverages on the Markovianity of the 4-factor version of the model.
-This approximation is then used to tackle the joint calibration of SPX and VIX options.
+{\cb The main objective of this article is to address those computational challenges and compute the VIX in the model.
+We propose an accurate \emph{pathwise} neural network approximation of the VIX which leverages on the Markovianity of the 4-factor version of the model.
+The VIX is learned pathwise as a function of the Markovian factors and the model parameters.
+This approximation is then used to quickly simulate VIX paths, jointly calibrate the model to SPX and VIX options, and quickly price derivatives that jointly depend on the VIX.}